-In 2004 the amended Sudan Medical Council (SMC) bylaw mandated the SMC to set standards of undergraduate medical education for medical, pharmacy and dental schools and ascertain that the standards are comparable to regional and international standards as well as accrediting those schools.
+Sudan Medical Council (SMC) bylaw 1993 (amended 2004) mandated the SMC to set standards of undergraduate medical education for medical, pharmacy and dental schools and ascertain that they are comparable to regional and international standards.
+It also mandated SMC to monitor quality of basic medical education through implementing an accreditation system.

 A national policy for accreditation was formulated and adopted.
-Standards based on WFME and national standards of Ministry of Higher Education and Research (MOHE&R), and adapted to the local context were formulated and adopted.
+Standards based on WFME and national standards of Ministry of Higher Education and Scientific Research (MOHE&SR), and adapted to the local context were formulated and adopted.
 Standard procedures for accreditation were identified and implemented.

 The first round of accreditation of medical schools was conducted using the basic standards in the period 2008-2012.
-In 2012-2013 SMC held a series of consultative meetings and conducted.
-A national workshop to update the standards based on acquired local and regional experiences, the national and international directions in medical education and the international guidance provided by the WFME.
-Medical education experts from WFME and UK were invited to attend the national workshop as resource persons.
+In 2013-2015, SMC held a series of consultative meetings and conducted a national workshop to update the standards based on acquired local and regional experiences, the national and international directions in medical education and the international guidance provided by the WFME.
+Medical education experts from WFME and UK were invited to attend and contribute to the national workshop as resource persons.

-The updated standards are based on the updated WFME standards (2012) and are compatible with the updated national standards of MOHE&R (The model college of Medicine).
-These references were used and modified to suit the local context of medical education and practice in the Sudan.
+The updated standards are based on the updated WFME standards (2012) and are compatible with the updated national standards of MOHE&SR (The model college of Medicine).
+These references were used and adapted to suit the local context of medical education and practice in the Sudan.